mui/material-ui/docs/src/pages/customization/themes/themes-pt.md

 ### Variáveis customizáveis

 When using Material-UI's theme with our [styling solution](/styles/basics/) or [any others](/guides/interoperability/#themeprovider).
 It can be convenient to add additional variables to the theme so you can use them everywhere.
-For instance:
+Por exemplo:

 {{"demo": "pages/customization/themes/CustomStyles.js"}}